-- 2. Select the Share entire partition or a specific folder option. - 3.
-Enter display name of the share folder in Display Name filed. - 4.
-Click the Save button to save the settings.
+- 1) Select the Share entire partition or a specific folder option. - 2) Enter display name of the share folder in Display Name edit box. - 3) Click the Save button to save the configuration and the screen will appear as shown in Figure 4-38.